boisgera/pandoc/mkdocs/cookbook.md

 ### Pattern matching

 With Python 3.10 or later, [pattern matching] can be used to combine random access and structural checks.
-The implementation of `get_date`
+The following implementation of `get_date`

 ``` python
 def get_date(doc):